christiancthomas/CFB-Dynasty-Data/docs/User_Guide.md

 ### What is CFB Dynasty Data?

-CFB Dynasty Data is a comprehensive toolkit for managing college football dynasty mode in video games.
+CFB Dynasty Data is a comprehensive toolkit for managing college football dynasty mode in the EA College Football series.
 It helps you:

 - **Evaluate Players**: Calculate dynasty value based on ratings, development traits, and eligibility
 - **Plan Recruiting**: Identify position needs and scheme fit issues
 - **Manage Rosters**: Track player progression year-over-year
 - **Analyze Performance**: Generate detailed reports and visualizations